Link to PDF version of Opinion and Judgement

 Agreement for Sale of Substantially All Assets (BG57)

-Defendants did not prove the Agreement for Sale of Substantially All Assets, dated August 18, 2005, or its draft copy are authentic.
+Defendants did not prove the Agreement for Sale of Substantially All Assets, dated August 18, 2005, or its draft copy is authentic.
 Sturman’s signature was most likely traced from the signature on her resignation from the Board of Directors, dated September 19, 2005 (BG58).
 The handwritten markings on the draft copy are identical to and most likely were copied from Veselkov’s notes on another document.
 Eve Goldstein’s testimony, in addition to Stepanenko’s testimony, was not credible.
 Defendants also did not provide testimony from Sturman.

 NSI Stock Certificate that Shows Nefco Owns 100,000 Shares (BG63)